-As of June 30, 2004, unaudited consolidated mortgages and other indebtedness for which we are liable totaled \$11.1 billion, of which approximately \$482.8 million matures during the second half of 2004, including recurring principal amortization.
+At December 31, 2003, consolidated mortgages and other indebtedness for which we are liable totaled \$10.3 billion, of which approximately \$1.5 billion matures during 2004.
 We are subject to the risks normally associated with debt financing, including the risk that our cash flow from operations will be insufficient to meet required debt service.
 Our debt service costs generally will not be reduced when developments, such as the entry of new competitors or the loss of major tenants, could cause a reduction in income from a property.
 Should such events occur, our operations and ability to make expected distributions to stockholders may be adversely affected.
-If a property is mortgaged to secure payment of indebtedness and we are unable to pay that indebtedness, the property could be transferred to the mortgagee resulting in a loss of income and a decline in asset
+If a property is mortgaged to secure payment of indebtedness and we are unable to pay that indebtedness, the property could be transferred to the mortgagee resulting in a loss of income and a decline in asset value.